movestore/Add_Elevation/README.md

 Github repository: *github.com/movestore/Add_Elevation*

 ## Description
 This App annotates all locations with ground elevation (DEM, 30m resolution) and optionally provides corrected height/altitude values and histograms/stats thereof.
-Careful if using height above ellipsoid, there is no adaption included yet.
+Height above ellipsoid can additionally be adapted by geoid height (EGM2008).
 (R package `elevatr`)

 ## Documentation
 Using the R package `elevatr`, this App appends a ground elevation estimate (DEM) to each location of the data set.
 We have selected to use DEM from the Amazon Web Services Terrain Tiles at a resolution of 30 m, which is available globally.